By: Mathew J. Levy, Esq. & Stacey Lipitz Marder, Esq.Email the Author

 When evaluating rent, potential tenants should look at their total financial obligations.
 For instance, a lease may be a triple net lease, whereby the tenant is responsible to pay all or part of the taxes, insurance and maintenance associated with use of the property, in addition to the tenant’s regular monthly rent.
 In that case, the tenant would want to make sure that it is clear exactly what the tenant’s financial obligations are and how such amounts are calculated.
 The tenant may also consider adding a cap with respect to increases in fees.
 In the event the lease is for a multi-year term, the tenant should be aware of what the financial obligations are each year, including increases in monthly rent.
 Increases should generally be no more than cost of living adjustments per year.

 The lease should also clearly specify exactly what services the landlord is going to be providing.
 For instance, is garbage removal and parking lot maintenance included in the rental fee?
-If there is a crowded parking lot, are there a certain number of spots reserved for the business?
+If there is a crowded parking lot, are there a certain number of spots reserved for the medical practice?
 Is electricity and elevator service provided seven (7) days a week and twenty four (24) hours per day?
 Is the landlord responsible for snow removal and sidewalk maintenance, if applicable?
 Who is responsible to fix the hvac unit and general structural issues?
 What are the landlord’s responsibilities in the event of a natural disaster, such as a flood?
 This was especially important in dealing with the aftermath of Hurricane Sandy.
-Unfortunately many business had no protections in their lease with respect to such disaster.
+Unfortunately many medical practices had no protections in their lease with respect to such disaster.

 Most leases contain language indicating that the tenant has to maintain certain insurance at its sole cost.
 Tenants need to understand specifically what insurance is required, as well as the costs to obtain such insurance.
 It is further recommended that the landlord also maintain insurance to protect the space.
 With respect to liability, most leases indicate that the tenant is responsible for any damage to the premises or injuries that occur on the premises.
 Such liability should be mutual, and language should be added noting that the landlord is also liable, provided the landlord (or its contractors, employees or agents) are responsible for such damage or injuries.